TanushChugh19/Octahedron-AI/README.md

 TOKEN=your_discord_bot_token_here
 API_KEY=your_ai_model_api_key_here

+4️⃣ Replace ALLOWED_USER = 0 in app.py with your discord user id.

-4️⃣ Run the Bot
+5️⃣ Run the Bot
 python bot.py

-5️⃣ Alternatively, use setup.sh or setup.bat
+6️⃣ Alternatively, use setup.sh or setup.bat
 - For Linux/macOS:
   bash setup.sh
 - For Windows: